UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

     Prior:

+    - In an HPC context, what is a core?
+    - In an HPC context, what is a node?
-    - What is parallel computing?
+    - What is thread parallelism?

     Feedback: